orix-software/ch395-lib/docs/code/2024.2/assembly.md

 ***Input***

-* Accumulator : the ptr to modify
+* Accumulator : the ptr to modify (Ptr must be 20 bytes length)
-* X Register : the ptr to modify
+* X Register : the ptr to modify (Ptr must be 20 bytes length)

 ***Modify***